phoenix125/AtlasServerUpdateUtility/readme.txt

  KNOWN BUGS
 ------------
 ### ISSUE ###
-- Update problems when running Atlas and/or AtlasServerUpdateUtility in C:\ partition, especially the Desktop.

 REASON:
-- It appears that Windows block certain files from being downloaded or created by AtlasServerUpdateUtility.

 WORKAROUND:
-- Install on another partition such as D:

 ----
  UPCOMING FEATURES
 ----
-- html and/or PDF documentation

 -----
  REQUESTED FEATURES  (Unknown whether they'll get added or not)
 -----
-- Cross chat (I would probably use an existing cross chat util as a "plug in" to this util)
-- CPU Affinity (Reports state that Atlas itself does a job with CPU, though, so not likely add this one)

 ---------------------------------------------
  To Create Discord Webhook for announcements